 In their third year of studies students are expected to defend a PhD topic proposal.
 Upon successful defense of the proposal they are admitted to candidacy and proceed to work on their doctoral theses.
-The development of a thesis topic normally requires students to register for at least six credits of COA 8999.
+The development of a thesis topic normally requires students to register for at least six credits of ARCH 8999.

-Minor Field of Studies
+Minor Field of Study

-The preparation of a Doctoral thesis normally requires a minimum of 6 credits COA 9000.
+The preparation of a Doctoral thesis normally requires a minimum of 6 credits ARCH 9000.
 The defense of the doctoral thesis is the final step in the program.
 A successful defense results in the student being recommended for the award of the PhD degree.

 Time to Completion of degree

-The minimum requirement to complete the PhD with a major in Architecture is seventy-two credits, which is equivalent to six semesters or three years of full time study.
 We strive to ensure that the average time required to complete the PhD degree is no longer than four years.
 However, students who teach or work as GRAs, particularly those who seek to build a strong record of research, publications and teaching, sometimes take longer.